paccao/debian-paccao/README.md

 After finishing that, set up xorg to start on boot, run the following post-setup things.

--		Install synth-shell for a better bash prompt.
+-		Install synth-shell for a better bash prompt, go through the interactive installer.
+*IMPORTANT:* I only installed synth-shell-prompt and better-history.
+You can check that in my .bashrc file.
+If you would like other features of synth-shell I recommend that you remove the lines from the bottom of my .bashrc file that you have copied that has anything to do with synth-shell.
+Then run the provided synth-shell script again to get a *clean installation*.
 ```
 git clone --recursive https://github.com/andresgongora/synth-shell.git
 chmod +x synth-shell/setup.sh